milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

     - Cookies Policy
     - Privacy Policy

 Tilix maintains a library of templates and style guidelines for the above content.
 The firm also tracks how a number of different suppliers treat each piece.
-It is interesting to see the repeating patterns and diversity within the market.
+I find it interesting to see the repeating patterns and diversity within the market.

 Each item has its own particular facets.
 For example, complaints is a regulated process and will require much more rigour to produce than say the content for the careers page.
 The content creation process must provide a level of flexibility.
 We have found that the Tilix approach can consistently produce the right result, on time and to budget.